 In September 2014, we issued to the holder of the remaining 2008 10% Convertible Note units consisting of an aggregate of 9,564 shares of restricted common stock and unit warrants to acquire up to an aggregate of 4,782 shares of common stock at an exercise price of \$4.80 per share.
-The units were issued to the Note holder upon the conversion of an aggregate of \$45,906 of unpaid principal and accrued interest due under the Note, which represented the entire amount outstanding under the Note and the Note was retired.
-We recorded a loss on debt conversion of \$65,493 on this transaction.
+The units were issued to the noteholder upon the conversion of an aggregate of \$45,906 of entire remaining unpaid principal and accrued interest due under the note, and the note was retired.